Posted in September 2013

 It takes more than words these days to share a good story and Forrest knows that.
 Each of his stories is embellished with photos or drawings, or both.
 In fact the book is generously peppered with germane illustrations.
 My personal favorite is a photo of baby Lana Sue being tossed far into the sky by her dad Skippy.
 She displays an oscar winning joyful grin on her face.
 Even as she is ten feet in the air Lana has no sense of peril.
 She trusts her dad implicitly.
 Forrest’s caption is “Lana Sue plays with her dad, Skippy Fenn”.
 There is also the illustration of Peggy in “The Bullet”, Forrest’s first car.
 All you can see of Peggy is the very tippy-top of her head because the passenger seat was missing from the car and Peggy is sitting on an apple box for the long, uncomfortable ride home.
 The illustrations provide a very important sense of place to Forrest’s cast of characters.

 A couple of weeks ago I was in Yellowstone country after just finishing up with the BBC film crew.
 I received an urgent email from Forrest.
 He and Susan and Lou were working on the cover for Too Far to Walk and wanted a very specific photo as quickly as possible.
 I was in the right place at the right time.
 Forrest sent a photo like the one they wanted.
 It had to be of a gravelly stream bed.
 It had to include some grassy shoreline.
 The water needed to be clear and pristine.
 The aggregate colorful and scoured clean.
 The image had to be framed vertical.
 The light would need to reflect gingerly off the cool trout sustaining liquid.
-Forrest directed me to an area he liked on the Madison.
-A place he remembered from his youth and a place he wished he might return to, but figured he could not.
-I walked up and down that beautiful stretch of trout stream for most of a day, looking to capture what they had asked for.
+I walked up and down many beautiful stretches of trout stream for most of three days looking to capture what they had asked for.
 I probably took a hundred photos.
 I edited them down to the best 5 and sent them off to Forrest’s design team.
 I am very proud to say that one of them was chosen and appears on the cover of Too Far to Walk.
 Here is what Forrest wrote about a three day hike in that lovely scenery, fishing and camping along that special place on the Madison River where this photo was taken-

 The river experience cemented my connection to that special country and I promised myself that some day I would make the trip again.
 That day never came for me, and my disappointment still casts a lonesome shadow across the Madison River.
 For me now, it’s just too far to walk.